Jonas Brodin

-Jonas Brodin (born 12 July 1993) is a Swedish professional ice hockey defenseman for the Minnesota Wild of the National Hockey League (NHL).
+Jonas Brodin (born 12 July 1993) is a Swedish professional ice hockey player who is a defenceman for the Minnesota Wild of the National Hockey League (NHL).
 After recording four assists through 42 games as a 17-year-old in the Swedish Hockey League, Brodin was drafted in the first round, 10th overall, by the Wild in the 2011 NHL entry draft.

 Early life

 Brodin was born on 12 July 1993, in Karlstad, Sweden, to Stefan and Kristina and grew up alongside siblings Alexandra and Christoffer.
 Growing up, he preferred soccer over hockey and quit the sport when he was around nine years old.
 He picked ice hockey back up again at the age of 14 after being forced to choose between them.
 His brother Christoffer played ice hockey for Nor IK before retiring in 2012 while his cousins Hannes and Jesper Ewen continue to play the sport professionally.

 Playing career

 Färjestad BK

 Due to his birthday, Brodin played the entirety of the 2010–11 Swedish Hockey League (SHL) season as a 17-year-old.
 As a teenager, he accumulated four assists and 12 penalty minutes through 42 games.
-Prior to the 2011 NHL Entry Draft, Brodin was ranked third amongst eligible European skaters by the NHL Central Scouting Bureau.
-Scout Grant Sonier praised Brodin, saying: "He's an exceptional puck retrieval and transitional defenseman...He has the ability to process pressure and make an excellent first pass.
+Prior to the 2011 NHL entry draft, Brodin was ranked third amongst eligible European skaters by the NHL Central Scouting Bureau.
+Scout Grant Sonier praised Brodin, saying: "He's an exceptional puck retrieval and transitional defenceman...He has the ability to process pressure and make an excellent first pass.
 This player was considered to be a top pick in my mind the last few years."
-After finishing his second season with the Färjestad BK, Brodin was selected 10th overall by the Minnesota Wild in the 2011 NHL Entry Draft.
+After finishing his second season with the Färjestad BK, Brodin was selected 10th overall by the Minnesota Wild in the 2011 NHL entry draft.
 On 12 July 2011, the Wild signed him to a three-year, entry-level contract but was returned to Sweden for another season to further his development before making the jump to the NHL.

 In his third season with Färjestad BK, Brodin improved with eight assists over 49 regular season games and two goals over 11 playoff games.